rljacobson/mod2/README.md

 # `mod2-lib`: A pattern matching and term rewriting library

-- The `mod2-lib` library builds on lessons learned in previous experiments to bring advanced pattern matching algorithms to Rust.
+- The [`mod2-lib`](mod2-lib/README.md) library builds on lessons learned in previous experiments to bring advanced pattern matching algorithms to Rust.

-- The `mod2` crate is a small Maude-like language meant to exercise the algorithms in `mod2-lib` and stand as a thorough example of how to use `mod2-lib`.
+- The [`mod2`](mod2/README.md) crate is a small Maude-like language meant to exercise the algorithms in `mod2-lib` and stand as a thorough example of how to use `mod2-lib`.

-- The `mod2-abs` crate is an abstraction layer over backend implementations of various generally useful utilities used throughout.
+- The [`mod2-abs`](mod2-abs/README.md) crate is an abstraction layer over backend implementations of various generally useful utilities used throughout.

 This project is a work in progress.
 For a more complete work, check out [Loris](https://github.com/rljacobson/loris).

 # Status

+## Syntax for mod2

 - [X] Lexer & parser
 - [X] M-expression